rslint/rslint/README.md

 - SSR-like templates for node matching and autofix
 - Autofix without requiring reruns of all rules
 - WASM builds

-# Limitations

-The project is in very early development, there will be bugs and weird productions.
-If you find any bugs feel free to submit an issue 👍.
-~~RSLint currently only works on ECMAScript 5 due to the parser (rslint-parse) being still in development~~ Rslint-core and rslint-parser, however, support for further ES versions and JSX plus TypeScript is planned in the future.

 # Speed